Louisiana Sale of Checks and Money Transmitter Bonds

 The Louisiana Office of Financial Institutions regulates the Sale of Checks and Money Transmitter industry in the state.
 Those who engage in the business of money transmission or selling of checks as a service or for a fee or other consideration must apply for a license through the NMLS.
-A part of the application process includes obtaining a security, such as a surety bond.
+A requirement of the application process includes obtaining a security, such as a surety bond.

-Obligee and Surety Bond
+Obligee and Surety Bond:

 The Louisiana Office of Financial Institutions is the obligee that requires a security for licensing, which includes a minimum $25,000 surety bond.
 The Commissioner determines the bond amount based on information provided by the applicant, which may not be over $500,000.